sandesh910/sandesh910/Readme.md

 ## 💡 About Me

-* 🎓 Pursuing B.Tech in Computer Science & Engineering at MIT ADT University, Pune
 * ☕ Passionate about Java Backend Development and Software Engineering
-* 🌱 Currently learning Spring Boot, Spring Security, JWT, Docker, and Cloud Deployment
+* 🌱 Currently learning Spring Boot, Spring Technologies.
 * 🔬 Published IEEE Research Paper on EEG Transfer Learning for Brain-Computer Interface Applications
 * 🚀 Interested in Backend Systems and Scalable Applications
 * 📚 Always exploring new technologies and improving problem-solving skills